basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 are granted at the cluster level and are turned on by default.

 Leaders and followers act as **peers** within an ensemble.
-In addition to leaders and followers, any strong consistency ensemble relies upon **workers** to assist in servicing some requests.
+In addition to leaders and followers, all ensembles rely upon **workers** to assist in servicing some requests.

 These terms should be borne in mind in the following sections concerning configuration.